StanHash/poke/INSTALL.md

 apt-get update && apt-get upgrade
 ```

 WSL has its own file system that's not accessible from Windows, but Windows files *are* accessible from WSL.
-So you're going to want to install pokecrystal within Windows.
+So you're going to want to install the project within Windows.
 You'll have to change the **current working directory** every time you open WSL.

-For example, if you want to store pokecrystal in **C:\Users\\*\<user>*\Desktop**, enter this command:
+For example, if you want to store the project in **C:\Users\\*\<user>*\Desktop**, enter this command:

 ```bash
 cd /mnt/c/Users/<user>/Desktop